jhlagado/firth/README.md

 3 2 1
 ```

-To demonstrate Forth's reverse polish nature consider this Forth code for adding two numbers:
+To demonstrate Forth's reverse polish syntax, consider the following Forth code for adding two numbers:

 ```
 1 2 + .